 It should be noted that DOT Inspections are separate from the periodic vehicle inspections that must be conducted by the motor carrier.
 The six levels of a DOT inspection are:

 Level I inspections are the most common and most thorough level of DOT inspections.
 During these checks, the DOT inspector looks at important documents, such as:

-The inspector will also check for any signs of drugs or alcohol use.
+The inspector will also check for any signs of drug or alcohol use.

 A Level I inspection typically takes between 45-60 minutes to complete.

 Level II inspections involve examining everything in the Level I inspection with exception of the parts that involve the inspector getting under the vehicle.
-This include the documents reviewed under Level I inspections.
+This includes the documents reviewed under Level I inspections.

 The Level II inspection takes about 30 minutes to complete.

 DOT driver vehicle inspection checklists include vehicle items a driver should inspect on a day-to-day basis before and after driving the vehicle to be in compliance with DOT regulations.

 To assist drivers in meeting DOT requirements, we've developed a pre-trip inspection DOT-compliant checklist that drivers can use to record their findings.